chillout2k/ExOTA-Milter/README.md

 X-MS-Exchange-CrossTenant-Id: <UUID-of-tenant>
 [...]
 ```
-At last the **ExOTA-Milter** needs an additional policy (JSON file), that provides a mapping of *sender-domain <-> tenant-id* and if DKIM-signatures must be taken under consideration or not.
+At last the **ExOTA-Milter** needs an additional policy (currently as JSON file or LDAP server), that provides a mapping of *sender-domain <-> tenant-id* and if DKIM-signatures must be taken under consideration or not.
 The JSON policy file itself looks like this:
 ```
 {
   "yad.onmicrosoft.com": {